omgardner/thumbnail_extractor/README.md

 # thumbnail_extractor
 Extract thumbnails from videos on some websites.
-Currently supports Twitch
+Currently supports Twitch.
+Converts the thumbnail into a gif.